-- (i) they were not paid in relation to any purported attendance at work outside their ordinary hours of work other than during the periods of Rostered Overtime and claimed Unrostered Overtime; - (ii) their day-to-day work was autonomous, such that they could not reasonably expect the senior staff with authority to approve or require Unrostered Overtime on behalf of the Defendant to have known they were working outside their ordinary hours unless they submitted a claim or otherwise brought that work to the Defendant's attention. - 56.
-The Defendant would suffer a detriment if the Plaintiff and Group Members were permitted to assert to the contrary of any of unapproved or unclaimed time assumptions, to the extent that any of those assumptions is incorrect (which is not admitted), being that: - (a) the Defendant would be required to make further payments to the Plaintiff and Group Members in relation to Unrostered Overtime; - (aa) further or alternatively, by reason of subparagraph 54(a) above, the Defendant lost the opportunity to verify any claims for Unrostered Overtime other than Rostered Overtime and claimed Unrostered Overtime at a time when records and recollections were available, and thereby to decline any claim that was not properly made;
+- (i) they were not paid in relation to any purported attendance at work outside their ordinary hours of work other than during the periods of Rostered Overtime and elaimed paid Unrostered Overtime; - (ii) their day-to-day work was autonomous, such that they could not reasonably expect the senior staff with authority to approve or require Unrostered Overtime on behalf of the Defendant to have known they were working outside their ordinary hours unless they submitted a claim or otherwise brought that work to the Defendant's attention. - 56.
+The Defendant would suffer a detriment if the Plaintiff and Group Members were permitted to assert to the contrary of any of unapproved or unclaimed time assumptions, to the extent that any of those assumptions is incorrect (which is not admitted), being that:

-- (b) further or alternatively, the Defendant has lost the opportunity to avoid all or some of the Unrostered Overtime by taking the steps referred to in subparagraph 54(c) above, which the Defendant she did not take in reliance on the unapproved or unclaimed time representations and the unapproved or unclaimed time assumptions; and. - (c) further or alternatively, by reason of subparagraph 54(d) above, the Defendant lost the opportunity to obtain further funding or otherwise allocate its financial resources to accommodate the Unrostered Overtime.
+- (a) the Defendant would be required to make further payments to the Plaintiff and Group Members in relation to Unrostered Overtime; - (aa) further or alternatively, by reason of subparagraphs 54(a) and, further or alternatively, 54(aa) above, the Defendant lost the opportunity to investigate or verify any claims for Unrostered Overtime other than Rostered Overtime and claimed paid Unrostered Overtime at a time when records and recollections were available, and thereby to decline any claim that was not properly made; - (ab) further or alternatively, by reason of subparagraphs 54(a) and, further or alternatively, 54(aa) above, the Defendant has incurred and will incur costs seeking to reconstruct the Plaintiff's and Group Members' work days based on those records, to the extent any records are available for an accurate reconstruction to occur and given the purpose of many of those records is not to record hours worked, so as to investigate and verify any claimed Unrostered Overtime; - (b) further or alternatively, the Defendant has lost the opportunity to avoid all or some of the Unrostered Overtime by taking the steps referred to in subparagraph 54(c) above, which the Defendant she did not take in reliance on the unapproved or unclaimed time representations and the unapproved or unclaimed time assumptions; and- - (c) further or alternatively, by reason of subparagraph 54(d) above, the Defendant lost the opportunity to obtain further funding or otherwise allocate its financial resources to accommodate the Unrostered Overtime.